 In this case, unlike the facts in either Vaughn or Akers, supra, the Court of Appeals for Veterans Claims issued a memorandum decision that set aside and remanded the Board's decision.
-Specifically, the Court determined that VA failed to satisfy its statutory mandate to supply an adequate statement of reasons or bases where the Board neglected to properly address whether a VA examination or medical opinion was warranted.
+Specifically, the Court determined that VA failed to satisfy its statutory mandate to supply an adequate statement of reasons or bases where the Board neglected to properly address whether Appellant was entitled to service connection based on his exposure to contaminated water at Camp Lejeune.
+The Board also failed to ensure that VA satisfied its duty to assist where it relied on an inadequate VA examination concerning his whiplash injury.